nori-marcos/Codecademy-mysteriousOrganism/README.md

 # Mysterious-Organism

 This project was was created for the challange proposed by Codecademy.
-It creates a of mysterious organism using the bases ['T', 'G', 'C', 'A'].
+It creates a mysterious organism using the bases ['T', 'G', 'C', 'A'].